WillForEternity/CircleCrossNN/README.md

 `CircleCrossnnLRdecay.c` contains the code for creating a feed-forward fully-connected neural network in C. Upon running, it will generate a synthetic dataset of 28 x 28 = 784 "pixel" images out of `.` and `#` characters.
 The network’s depth, width, learning rate (scalar multiple of the negative gradient vector), and more are easily tunable.

 For instructions on how to run, scroll down to the bottom and find `Quick Run`.
-Now for, an in-depth introduction
+Now for, an in-depth introduction:

 --